Saba Qom F.C.: 2004–2005

 And until 2016 they remained the only team to have the title.

 2006–2007

 Although Saba Battery did not have a successful year in Iran Pro League, they were competitive in the Hazfi Cup.
 Saba Battery became Runners-up after losing to Sepahan 4–2 in aggregate, with Mohammad Hossein Ziaei.
 Since Sepahan became 5th in the Iran Pro League, that meant that Saba Battery won't be going to AFC Champions League.

 Iran Pro League

-The team debuted in the Iran Pro League in the 2004–05 season and made the headlines when they signed Iranian legend and FIFA all-time greatest international goalscorer Ali Daei from Persepolis.
-With the help of Daei the team was able to secure a berth for the Asian Champions League after winning the 2005 Hazfi Cup, however failing to make it out of their group.
+The team debuted in the Iran Pro League in the 2004–05 season and was able to secure a berth for the Asian Champions League after winning the 2005 Hazfi Cup, however failing to make it out of their group.
 In the same year Saba won the Iranian Super Cup defeating league champions Foolad 4–0.
-After the departure of Ali Daei in 2006, Saba signed former Bosnia and Herzegovina international Alen Avdić as his replacement.
 In 2007 Saba once again made the final of the Hazfi Cup, this time losing 4–0 to Sepahan on aggregate.